 New NOx Agreeement

 The NOx Agreement for the period 2018-2025 is signed.
-The Agreement must be approved by the EFTA Surveillance Authority (ESA) before it enters into force.
+The Agreement was approved by the EFTA Surveillance Authority (ESA) 22th of February 2018.

 In the new NOx agreement, the business organisations (through the NOx Fund) commit that the total emissions of NOx, from sources covered by the Agreement, are kept under fixed two-year emission ceilings.
 The emission ceilings are: